 Strong, lasting Human Spirituality is based on seeking, not on dogma.
 On reflection, not rigid sacraments or rituals.
 On real commitment, not just devotion.
 And on questions, not just answers.
-Spiritual awakening is found in your heart and your soul, not simply in a book.
-It’s uncovered in your mindfulness and meditation, not by appending what someone else thinks is true.
+Spiritual awakening is found in your heart and your soul, not just in a book.
+It’s uncovered in your mindfulness, meditation, insights, and prayer– not by simply appending what someone else thinks is true.
 It’s experiential, not theoretical.
 It’s a process of existential enlightenment, not just of faith or belief.
 It is a journey, not solely or even primarily a destination.

 At it’s core, Human Spirituality grapples with the seemingly contradictory.
 The apparently irreconcilable.
 It seeks truth in supposed opposites.
 It rejects simplistic, judgmental, and morality-based dualisms, such as ‘right’ and ‘wrong’.
 Instead, it finds its meaning in dynamic dualities.
 It embraces queries, not conclusions.
 Inclusiveness, not exclusion.
 Curiosity, not closure.
 Discovery and wonder, not finality.
 Courage, not security.
 And, along the way, it joyfully engages the following foundational spiritual mysteries:

 The Mystery of Being

 As humans (and human bodies), we’re comprised of elements entirely non-human in their composition.
 Yet we’re also unique and whole human beings in the actual manifestation of the creation process.
 How is this possible?

 As humans, we’re uniquely conscious of the inevitability of our own suffering and death.
 Yet we also seem to intrinsically know that God’s life energy in us is eternal in nature.
 How is this possible?

 As humans, we’re gifted with God’s own spark of light within us.
 We’re the outcome of God’s own conscious thought.
 Yet we often feel ‘other than’ and separated from God in life?
 How is this possible?